ZaminKhan4104/Social-Media-addiction-Analysis/README.md

-# 📊 Social Media Addiction Analysis Among Students
+# 📊 Social Media Addiction Analysis Among Students Using Excel

 This repository contains a data analysis project focused on understanding the impact of **social media addiction** on students across different age groups, academic levels, and platforms.
 The analysis was performed using **Microsoft Excel**, incorporating charts, slicers, and visual dashboards.